WuhrlWuhrd/PyOmniDriver/README.md

 You will also need to have git installed.
 If not, then you can find the installer here: [https://git-scm.com/downloads](https://git-scm.com/downloads) (again on linux, use something like `sudo apt install git` if it's not already installed).

 If you are running this on Windows, then because Windows needs a separate driver installed for each USB device, to use libUSB you need to install the generic libusb-win32 driver and register it to your device so that it "claims" it and allows libUSB access to it.
 This is most easily done by using Zadig: [https://zadig.akeo.ie/](https://zadig.akeo.ie/).
-Download it, run it with your spectrometer plugged in, select your spectrometer as the device and get it to install/reinstall the WinUSB driver for it.
+Download it, run it with your spectrometer plugged in, select your spectrometer as the device and get it to install/reinstall the libusb driver for it.

 Then, you can install this package by using PIP: